davidnuon/metermaids/README.md

 ## Shhhh, don't talk only sleep.
 So this is basically a cool chat flask app that at the moment is quite messy

-You can currently chat with friends in a room and run python code in the chat Markdown is implemented for input of content in the chat window.
+*ou can currently chat with friends in a room and run python code in the chat.
+*Markdown is implemented for input of content in the chat window.